 Nuclear Engineering

 The Nuclear Engineering program is offered under the department of Nuclear Engineering and Radiation Science (NERS).
 The primary mission of the NE program is to provide an outstanding and comprehensive education to tomorrow's leaders in nuclear science and technology.
-The NE program provides well-educated professionals and leaders to Missouri and the nation, in the commercial nuclear industry, national laboratories, medical schools, and the nation's defense and federal agencies.
-Nuclear Engineering is a strong and growing engineering program administered by highly motivated and active nuclear engineering faculty; first accredited in 1960, it is one of the earliest ABET accredited undergraduate programs in the nation and is the only B.S.
-Nuclear Engineering degree program accredited in the state of Missouri.
+Nuclear Engineering is a strong and growing engineering program administered by highly motivated and active nuclear engineering faculty.

 The educational objectives for graduate degrees in Nuclear Engineering are: